wikimedia/WikiContrib/docs/Usage.rst

 Updating Quries
 ===============

-Once you create a query with a set of username's and if you want to add another username at later point of time, instead of creating a new query for the single username, you can update the query and add the corresponding usernames.
+Once a user creates a query with the username’s of a set of wikimedians and at a later point of time, if he/she wants to know the contributions of another wikimedian, instead of creating a new query for a single wikimedian, he/she can update the query and add the corresponding usernames.

 There are four main different types of update's possible:

-1. Initially you provided CSV file, now you want to upload another CSV file.
+1. Initially a **CSV file** can be provided, another **CSV file** can be provided while updating the query.
-2. Initially you provided CSV file, now you want to provide the details manually in the tool.
+2. Initially a **CSV file** can be provided a set of **username’s of wikimedians** can be provided manually, while updating the query.
-3. Initially you provided the details manually in the tool, now you want to a CSV file.
+3. Initially a **set of username’s** of wikimedians are provided manually, a **CSV file** can be provided while updating the query.
-4. Initially you provided the details manually in the tool, now you want to edit the manually entered details.
+4. Initially a **set of username’s** of wikimedians are provided manually, another set of **username’s of wikimedians** are provided manually while updating the query.

 Deleting Queries
 ================